Skip to Content

 Living Room – Thrifted Coastal Farmhouse Decor

-I shared our Accent Wall last week and the peg rail shelf used to anchor the wall was a $7.00 thrift store find.
+The DIY Accent Wall was constructed with the peg rail shelf a $7.00 thrift store find.
 If you missed how we repurposed the shelf to make the accent wall, you can see it here.

 To decorate the accent wall and storage bench, I once again went thrifting.

-Another item that’s always on my thrifting list is handcrafted baskets so I couldn’t resist this cute wall basket although the color wasn’t exactly what I wanted.
+Another item that’s always on my thrifting list is handcrafted baskets, so I couldn’t resist this cute wall basket, although the color wasn’t exactly what I wanted.

 The color was an easy fix with a little coffee water which easily stained the natural reed basket.